gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 2. Copy this repository and develop a customized version of the plugin which will standardize Gradle Enterprise usage across multiple projects.

 Out of the box, this plugin enhances all build scans published with additional tags, links and custom values.
 These include:
-- A tag representing the Operating System.
+- A tag representing the operating system.
 - A tag representing how the build was invoked, be that from your IDE (IDEA, Eclipse, Android Studio) or from the command-line.
 - A tag representing builds run on CI, together with a set of tags, links and custom values specific to the CI server running the build.
 - For `git` repositories, information on the commit id, branch name, status, and whether the checkout is dirty or not.

 ### Applying the published plugin

 The Common Custom User Data Gradle Plugin is available in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin).
 This plugin requires the [Gradle Enterprise Gradle plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise) to also be applied in your build in order to have an effect.

 #### Gradle 6.x (or newer)